 It can occur due to stretched or torn ligaments as a result of stress or trauma.
 It can occur in any of the ligaments.
-There are mainly three mechanisms of elbow injury: posterior translation, posterolateral rotatory, and valgus mechanisms, this valgus stress mechanism has the highest incident and is a common occurring injury.
+There are mainly three mechanisms of elbow injury: posterior translation, posterolateral rotatory, and valgus mechanisms, this valgus stress mechanism has the highest incidence and is a common occurring injury.

 Olecranon Bursitis, or Student’s Elbow

 It is caused due prolonged pressure or trauma to the olecranon bursa, and it can be septic or idiopathic.

 It occurs often among athletes, and it is the second most common dislocation after the shoulder.
 The most severe is the posterior elbow dislocation causing more ligamentous damage.

 It occurs when a small piece of bone or cartilage becomes dislodged in the joint.
 Commonly found as a result of sports injury.